-- Do not install more than 1 disc on disc tray. - Do not place the disc on the tray up-side down. - Do not try to close the disc tray when the disc is not installed and centered properly.
+- Do not install more than 1 disc into the loader. - Do not place the disc up-side down. - Hold the disc horizontally when loading, and do not press extensively.
+The disc loading mechanism should take the disc and slide it into the unit.